kalihale/s25/_lab/lab00.md

 ---
 layout: lab
 num: lab00
-ready: false
+ready: true
-desc: "Getting started"
+desc: "Getting started with Github (optional lab)"
-assigned: 2025-03-31 9:00:00.00-8
-due: 2025-04-11 23:59:00.00-8
 ---

 # Introduction

-Your first lab for this week is an introduction to programming on CSIL and tools for this course.
-The intended outcomes are:
+This is an optional lab that does not carry any credit.
+We recommend that you complete it only if you don't have a github account.
+The lab is an introduction to programming on CSIL and tools for this course.
+The intended outcomes is to learn about the tools you will be using in this class: gradescope, working with an IDE of your choice, and github

-* Get to know the course staff and help us get to know you
-* Learn about the tools you will be using in this class: gradescope and github

-This lab will count towards 1% of your total lab grade.
-All other labs are weighed equally.

-This lab must be completed INDIVIDUALLY.

 # Get setup with the tools for this course